 Unless the issue involves prohibited discrimination or harassment perpetrated by an immediate supervisor, student employee grievances should be discussed initially with the immediate supervisor and/or department head.
-If the grievance cannot be settled in this manner, or if the student employee feels that it may be inappropriate to discuss the matter with the immediate supervisor or the department head, the student employee may present the grievance directly to the Student Employment Office or Human Resinvestigation may be completed with appropriate follow-up. sources.
-An 23 Page
+If the grievance cannot be settled in this manner, or if the student employee feels that it may be inappropriate to discuss the matter with the immediate supervisor or the department head, the student employee may present the grievance directly to the Student Employment Office or Human Resources.
+An investigation may be completed with appropriate follow-up.